 - Sending a contribution via an automatic e-transfer to email@example.com for our Starter Packs For Newly Released Neighbours (with Hit the Streets) and Pen Packs initiatives that provide material and financial support to people being released into the community or being transferred to another site of human caging from the Ottawa-Carleton Detention Centre; and/or

 - Sending a contribution to the Prisoner Emergency Support Fund (with the Toronto Prisoners’ Rights Project) through GoFundMe to provide current prisoners across Ontario with the ability to purchase essential items such as food from the canteen to supplement their diets and the cost of phone calls, as well as former prisoners who need funds for housing, food, clothing, and physical and mental health supports upon their release from state custody.

 Stay tuned for upcoming announcements regarding pop-up fundraising events in Ottawa and our third

 From September 2019 to March 2021, the JAIL hotline’s oversight work documenting conditions of confinement, the provision of legal information, and building bridges to legal services was funded through a Responsive Grant from the Law Foundation of Ontario.
 We thank them for their support.
 Since April 2021, we have relied on donations to fund this work.
 The action-research connected to the initiative continues to be funded through the Research Support Program administered by the Faculty of Social Sciences at the University of Ottawa.

-The Jail hotline’s three quarterly reports and as well as additional reporting on current issues in prisons are available here to be read and downloaded:
+The JAIL hotline’s three quarterly reports, as well as other reports and resources, are available here to be read and downloaded.

 Ontario Jail Phone System Report: https://cp-ep.org/wp-content/uploads/2019/10/Ontario-Jail-Telephone-Report_JAIL-Hotline_Final_October-2019.pdf